 The school is committed to providing equal opportunities for all, regardless of race, faith, gender or capability in all aspects of school.
 Plumpton School provides a caring environment where self and mutual respect is promoted.

 SEND children are supported by staff in the following ways:

-- Individual School Support Plans and Learning Journeys are planned through collaboration with the child's teacher, SENDCO and parents
+- Individual School Support Plans and Learning Journeys are planned through collaboration with the child's teacher, SENCO and parents

 - Teachers plan lessons to best meet the needs of individual children and the impact of any additional intervention is closely monitored to make sure there is a positive outcome

-- Governors receive updates about SEND issues and there is a designated SEND governor who liaises with the SENDCO
+- Governors receive updates about SEND issues and there is a designated SEND governor who liaises with the SENCO

 - How will the curriculum be matched to my child's/young person's needs?